hellboy1975/aoc2023/README.md

 With Part 2 I was lucky that I'd developed a solution that was complimentary to the answer, rather than having to do a reworking.

 ### Day 3

+For Day 2 the Part 1 solution wasn't especially hard to design, but took me a whil writing the appropriate code in Go.
+I spent more time with test writing this time around than in the other days.

 ## References